HRNPH/GANime-FullBody/README.md

 <img src="file:///C:/Users/hirun/AppData/Roaming/marktext/images/2022-04-29-09-21-53-image.png" title="" alt="" width="651">

-98% Accuracy which is pretty good
+98% Accuracy which is pretty good for just 12 epoch (well it's transfer learning ofc it would be good :p)

 ##### Filtering

+###### Chibi - classifier

-then I use it to filter the datasets and split them into chibi and not chibi folder
+then I use it to filter the datasets and split them into chibi and not_chibi folder It's not that fast with 5.
+X images/sec but it's still better than doing it manually On 16k images

 **Chibi**
 ![](C:\Users\hirun\AppData\Roaming\marktext\images\2022-04-29-09-26-26-image.png)